 There are only Fifty years unexpired on my flat in Hackbridge.
 I now wish to extend my lease but my freeholder is absent.
 What are my options?

 If you meet the appropriate requirements, under the Leasehold Reform, Housing and Urban Development Act 1993 you can submit an application to the County Court for for permission to dispense with the service of the initial notice.
 This will mean that your lease can be granted an extra 90 years by the Court.
 However, you will be required to demonstrate that you or your lawyers have done all that could be expected to find the landlord.
 For most situations a specialist would be useful to carry out a search and to produce a report to be used as evidence that the freeholder is indeed missing.
 It is wise to seek advice from a property lawyer both on investigating the landlord’s disappearance and the vesting order request to the County Court covering Hackbridge.

 I am the registered owner of a ground-floor 1960’s flat in Hackbridge.
 Given that I can not reach agreement with the landlord, can the Leasehold valuation Tribunal make a decision on the amount due for a lease extension?

-You certainly can.
-We can put you in touch with a Hackbridge conveyancing firm who can help.
+Absolutely.
+We are happy to put you in touch with a Hackbridge conveyancing firm who can help.

-An example of a Freehold Enfranchisement case for a Hackbridge residence is 21 & 23 Carshalton Grove in May 2009. the Tribunal adopted the figures presented as the premiums payable by the Applicant i.e. a total of £20,750.
+An example of a Freehold Enfranchisement decision for a Hackbridge premises is 21 & 23 Carshalton Grove in May 2009. the Tribunal adopted the figures presented as the premiums payable by the Applicant i.e. a total of £20,750.
 This case affected 2 flats.
-The unexpired residue of the current lease was 72 years.
+The unexpired term was 72 years.